raggdesigns/interview-preparation/solid/answers/liskov_substitution_principle.md

 - **Enhanced Model Accuracy**: Better represents real-world scenarios.
 - **Increased Robustness**: System is less prone to errors as objects are used more predictably.
 - **Improved Code Reusability**: Clearer contracts lead to components that are easier to reuse.

+### Different definitions of LSP
+1. **Liskov Substitution Principle (LSP)**: This principle states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+In essence, subclasses should extend the base class without changing its behavior.

+2. **Behavioral Subtypability**: Another way to describe LSP is that it defines that a subtype must be behaviorally compatible with its supertype, meaning that a user of the supertype should not be able to distinguish between the supertype and the subtype.

+3. **Stronger Precondition Relaxation**: The LSP asserts that the preconditions for any method in the subclass should not be stronger than that of the superclass.
+This means the subclass can work at least in all situations where the superclass can.

+4. **Weaker Postcondition Guarantee**: From the postcondition perspective, the LSP requires that the subclass ensures at least the same, if not a stronger, postcondition compared to the superclass.
+The results or side effects should be consistent or more refined when using the subclass.

+5. **History Constraint Preservation**: LSP also encompasses the "history constraint" which implies that the subclass should respect the invariants and the history of the superclass.
+This means the subclass should not allow state changes that would be impossible in the superclass.